atrybyme/indepthmlcourse/README.md

 # indepthmlcourse
-The page will contain all the data and Link  required for the course.
+The page will contain all the data and Links  required for the course.